FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-DCAT.md

 ## Acknowledgment
-This work was funded by the Ministry of Economic Affairs, Labour and Tourism Baden‑Württemberg within the framework of the AI Alliance Baden‑Württemberg (KI‑Allianz BW).
+This work was funded by the Ministry of Economic Affairs, Labour and Tourism Baden‑Württemberg within the framework of the AI Alliance Baden‑Württemberg (KI‑Allianz BW, project "Datenplattform").